-Unlike other Express Passes, with a Royal Studio Pass you are given individual tickets for the timed entry rides which must be removed by ride attendants before joining an Express Pass queue.
-In the below image you start from the bottom and then work your way up!
+The Royal Pass uses a different way to access Express Pass queues compared to Express Pass 4 and 7.
+You are given individual tickets for the timed entry rides which must be removed by ride attendants before joining an Express Pass queue.

 For the rides with unlimited priority access, you simply show a Royal Studio Pass wristband to the ride attendants.